provizio/provizio_radar_api_core/README.md

 Optionally, a number of CMake arguments can be specified when configuring the library:

-- `-DAVOID_PACKETS_DUPLICATION=ON/OFF` - enable detection and dropping duplicated packets, disabled by default
+- `-DAVOID_PACKETS_DUPLICATION=ON/OFF` - enable detection and dropping of duplicate packets at cost of little computation overhead, enabled by default
 - `-DVERBOSE=ON/OFF` - enable verbose logging, disabled by default

 ### Initialization